Adding schema markup to your pages can offer great benefits to users and search engines alike.

 Adding schema to further optimize your pages can cause some worry among SEOs because of the technical components involved (i.e. JSON-LD, Microdata, and RDFa code).

 But you’ve made it this far!

-Once you’ve determined which schema is right for your page, it’s time to implement the code.
+Once you’ve determined which schema is right for your page, it’s time to create and implement the code.

 Now, explaining the nuances of schema code and working it into the backend of your website could be an entire guide on its own (in fact, we put together a whole webinar on the technical best practices of schema).

 Not when there are tools like Schema Builder out there.
 This free Chrome plug-in operates on a point-and-click interface, so you can build and deploy JSON-LD schema code with a few clicks.

 We really mean it!
 No coding required.

-See for yourself: Schema Markup Generator: Implement Structured Data Without Developers.
+See for yourself: Schema Markup Generator: Build Structured Data Without Developers.